Utilities and waste collection

 In addition, the local authority must also undertake a thorough risk assessment of each supply at least once every five years.

-In addition to the previous requirements, the Private Water Supplies Regulations (England) 2016 require local authorities to test private water supplies for radioactive substances (this usually means the level of naturally occurring Radon in the water) and undertake a risk assessment of new supplies, and supplies that have been out of use for more than 12 months, as soon as is reasonably practicable.
-The risk assessments of these suppliers will then be subject to review every five years as per the 2009 regulations.
+In addition to the previous requirements, the Private Water Supplies Regulations (England) 2016 require local authorities to test private water supplies for radioactive substances (this usually means the level of naturally occurring radon in the water) – and undertake a risk assessment of new supplies, and supplies that have been out of use for more than 12 months, as soon as is reasonably practicable.
+The risk assessments of these suppliers will then be subject to a review every five years, as per the 2009 regulations.

 Cost of samples

 The local authority will contact the person responsible for the supply (this may be the landowner, a person using the water, or a person representing a group of water users) about sampling.
-The regulations set out the maximum amounts that a local authority can charge for undertaking risk assessments, taking and analysing samples and providing authorisations to use a private water supply.
+The regulations allow local authorities to charge for testing required under the Private Water Supplies (England) Regulations 2016.
+However, they are only allowed to recover the actual cost incurred in carrying out required testing.

 The bill will be sent to the person responsible.
 If an authority decides to carry out tests over and above those required by the regulations, it has to bear the costs of these tests itself.